AI Workflows

 Step 2 can reference specific values in the variables using variable placeholders such as {{step-1.address.city}} or {{step-1.name}} or use {{step-1.address}} to extract the entire address object.

-JSON Step Loop Example
+Container Step Example

 [